sudipmandal/deepin-ext-cal-sync/readme.md

 - Click save
 - A dialog containing Client ID and Secret will open
 - Copy the Client ID and Secret
-- Paste them in the config.json file under Providers > Google section
+- Paste them in the config.json file in the appropriate section

-Leave the calendarid as primary if you need only your primary google calendar If you want some other calendar from your google account, replace with that calendar id
+Leave the CalendarId value as primary to sync the primary calendar To sync any other calendar put the appropriate Calendar ID.

-To get Calendar ID
+To find the correct Calendar ID
 - Go to https://calendar.google.com/calendar/r
 - Click on Settings
 - Open the desired calendar scroll down and copy the calendar id

-Execute deepin-ext-cal-sync program either from terminal or by double clicking.
+Execute *deepin-ext-cal-sync* program either from terminal or by double clicking.

+### Note:
-Currently the program does not run periodically to keep the calendar in sync use crontab or similar for that functionality.
+*Currently the program does not run periodically automatically and needs to be run manually to sync the calendars everytime.*

 ## Contribute/Build From Source :